-Profiles of Resistance
+Profiles of Courage

 "Tomorrow belongs to those of us who conceive of it as